dineshjangid/rasa_chatbot_project/data/nlu.md

 - ola

 ## intent:restaurant_search
+- Can you suggest me some good place to eat
 - i'm looking for a place to eat
 - I want to grab lunch
 - good restaurants in [Agra](location)